December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 What Are UTM Parameters and Why They Matter

-UTM (Urchin Tracking Module) parameters are small pieces of text added to the end of a URL that pass campaign information into Google Analytics.
-Think of them as unique return addresses for every marketing effort.
-Without them, a traffic spike looks like a mystery; with them, you can see which campaign, channel, or partner deserves the credit.
+UTM (Urchin Tracking Module) parameters are short pieces of text appended to a URL that pass campaign information into Google Analytics.
+Think of them as unique return addresses for every marketing effort: without them, campaign traffic often looks like a mystery; with them, you see which channel, partner, or creative deserves credit1.

 “UTM tracking answers the fundamental marketing questions: who sent this traffic, how did they get here, and why did they come?”